-A holdover proceeding is one of the two types of eviction proceedings in New York that allow a landlord to evict his or her tenant.
+A hold-over proceeding is one of the two basic types of eviction proceedings in New York that allow a landlord to evict his or her tenant.
 It allows a landlord to recover possession of the property from the tenant based on reasons OTHER than the failure to pay rent.
-If you’re simply looking to evict a tenant based solely on their failure to pay rent, and you don’t mind if he stays as a tenant if he pays all the back rent in full, then you may want to consider a nonpayment proceeding instead of a holdover proceeding.
+If you’re simply looking to evict a tenant based solely on their failure to pay rent, and you don’t mind if he stays as a tenant if he pays all the back rent in full, then you may want to consider a non-payment proceeding instead of a hold-over proceeding.

-Usually, a predicate notice is required before initiating a holdover proceeding.
-This means that before you can bring a holdover proceeding, some form of notice must be served on your tenant by a non-party.
+Usually, a predicate notice is required before initiating a hold-over proceeding.
+This means that before you can bring a hold-over proceeding, some form of notice must be served on your tenant by a non-party.
 And by non-party, I mean that you, as the landlord, cannot serve the notice on your tenant yourself.
 It must be served by a process server or a non-party.
 As your lawyer, we take care of the drafting, and proper serving of this predicate notice for you.
-The type and length of the notice and the method of service depend on many factors.
-It is best to speak with an eviction attorney to find out the type of notice, the length of notice, and the service requirements of the notice for your individual case.
+The type and length of the notice depend on many factors.
+It can range from 10 days to 90 days, depending on the circumstances.
+It is best to speak with an eviction attorney to find out the type of notice, the length of the notice, and the service requirements of the notice for your individual case.